cloudmesh-community/fa19-516-144/project/audit.md

 # Cloudmesh Encryption Security Audit

-Updated: Oct 2 2019
+Updated: Oct.
+03 2019

 ## General Notes and Analysis

+## Analysis: cloudmesh-cloud/cloudmesh/security/encrypt.py

+1. Complete

+### General Notes

 1. Could be using pycryptography aka 'pyca' for basic crypto and file checks
 1. Could replace .format() with the new f"" syntax
 1. Should write system that encrypts bytes.
 That way you can pass in any data.

-## Analysis: cloudmesh-cloud/cloudmesh/security/encrypt.py

-1. In Progress
+1. Uses of path\_expand seem redundant given its use in the init function.

-### General Notes
+### Notes on Functions

 1. (ln:46) check\_key()
     1. Uses homemade and could be using pyca's load pem funcs.
 This would allow